BrunoVDK/constraint-programming/README.md

 (17 to be precise), which does not mean that they are harder to solve.

-The dual models hold a $N x N$ array with all the decision variables.
+The dual models hold a `N x N` array with all the decision variables.
 Whereas in the classic viewpoint the rows, columns and values of this array correspond to those of the input puzzle, every one of the four dual models changes their roles.
 The first two switch the role of